LittleSoterios/Tetris/README.md

 ## Challenges

 In terms of challenges on the project, there weren't many.
 I did get stuck on things but never for too long as the main challenge of Tetris is really the collision logic.
 Once I worked out that a good way to check collisions would be to simulate what that would make the next board state look like and whether that board state would be possible or not, it became fairly straightforward to implement each collision checker.
-Another challenge which was talked about above was deciding how to represent the tetraminos and how I would rotate them which was explained in the previous section.
+Another challenge which was talked about above was deciding how to represent the tetrominoes and how I would rotate them which was explained in the previous section.

 ## Wins